Welcome to the new KidsHealth website! See what is new.

 But, these diseases still exist in other countries.

-Immunisation protects your child but it also protects those most at risk.
-This includes pēpi who are too young for immunisation or tamariki with weakened immune systems.
+Vaccination protects your child but it also protects those most at risk.
+This includes pēpi who are too young for vaccinations or tamariki with weakened immune systems.
 These pēpi and tamariki rely on those around them being immunised.

 Epidemics in Aotearoa New Zealand